My Name: Debbie Johnson

 Heat Acclimatization and Heat Illness Prevention

-I have been fortunate enough to be the JV volleyball coach at Kennebunk High School since 2009, and this is my second season with Maine Juniors.
+I have been fortunate enough to be the assistant volleyball coach at Kennebunk High School since 2009, and a coach for Maine Juniors since 2017.
 I also coach the intramural volleyball program at the Middle School of the Kennebunks, and I have coached an elementary school volleyball program in Arundel.
 In the spring, I have the pleasure of coaching high jump for the middle school track team.

 I have been playing volleyball for over 30 years, and I still play whenever I get the chance!
 I currently play in a women’s league and I play in co-ed open gyms on a regular basis.
 In the summer, I also like to play beach volleyball.